-Whether you are in debt, or just a little unsure of where your money position is, I’ve put together some of my top tips to help you get into a money mindset.
+Whether you are in debt, or just a little unsure of where your money position is, I’ve put together some of my top tips for dealing with debt and to get you into a money mindset.
 If you find yourself in debt or struggling with money, you may feel that you need to do something long term or get a third party such as a debt charity involved, but if you just need to do something quick and easy to make a difference whilst you get the ball rolling on that.
 Just remember that if you are in debt, it might be a long road to get out of it.
 You may need a lot of help and it may take a lot of time.
 It also might not take long at all and a quick look at your finances will help you identify what you need to do to sort out your situation.

 - Check to see whether you may be entitled to any benefits.
 Some people really don’t want to go on them, but if you are entitled to them, why not apply?
 You can always cancel them or decline them once you are back on your feet.
 You can check whether you are eligible at the Gov UK Benefits Calculator.

 - DO NOT take out a payday loan.
 Whilst they may seem like the answer to your problems, they have very high interest rates.
 This can more often than not cause your finances to spiral out of control and end up costing you more and doing more harm than good.
 It can also negatively affect your credit score if you cannot pay it back on time, as well as be incurring obscene amounts of interest and fees.
 Someone of them are known to practice some really awful debt recovery tactics too which is the last thing you need if you are already struggling with the stress of your financial position.